Islam in the Maldives: Persian theory

 Another interpretation, in the Raadavalhi and Taarikh, is that Abu al-Barakat Yusuf al-Barbari was Abu al-Barakat Yusuf Shams ud-Din at-Tabrizi, also locally known as Tabrīzugefānu.
-In the Arabic script the words al-Barbari and al-Tabrizi are very much alike, owing to the fact that at the time, Arabic had several consonants that looked identical and could only be differentiated by overall context (this has since changed by addition of dots above or below letters to clarify pronunciation – For example, the letter "ب" in modern Arabic has a dot below, whereas the letter "ت" looks identical except there are two dots above it). "ٮوسڡ الٮٮرٮرى" could be read as "Yusuf at-Tabrizi" or "Yusuf al-Barbari".
+In the Arabic script the words al-Barbari and al-Tabrizi are very much alike, since, at the time, Arabic had several consonants that looked identical and could only be differentiated by overall context (this has since changed by addition of dots above or below letters to clarify pronunciation – For example, the letter "ب" in modern Arabic has a dot below, whereas the letter "ت" looks identical except there are two dots above it). "ٮوسڡ الٮٮرٮرى" could be read as "Yusuf at-Tabrizi" or "Yusuf al-Barbari".

 Islamic influence

 Islam is the state religion of Maldives, and adherence to it is legally required for citizens by a revision of the constitution in 2008: Article 9, Section D and 10 states,A non-Muslim may not become a citizen of the Maldives.

 The religion of the State of the Maldives is Islam.
 Islam shall be the one of the[sic] basis of all the laws of the Maldives.
 No law contrary to any tenet of Islam shall be enacted in the Maldives.

 The traditional Islamic law code of sharia forms the Maldives' basic code of law, as interpreted to conform to local Maldivian conditions by the President, the attorney general, the Ministry of Home Affairs, and the Majlis.
 Article 142 of the constitution states, When deciding matters on which the Constitution or the law is silent, Judges must consider Islamic Shari’ah.

-Proselytizing by non-Muslims in Maldives, including the possession and distribution of non-Muslim religious materials (such as the Bible), is illegal.
+Proselytizing by non-Muslims in Maldives, including the public possession and distribution of non-Muslim religious materials (such as the Bible), is illegal.
 Public worship by adherents of religions other than Islam is forbidden.

-On the inhabited islands, the mosque, forms the central place where Islam is practiced.
-Because Friday is the most important day for Muslims to attend the mosque, shops and offices in towns and villages close around 11 a.m., and the sermon begins by 12:35 p.m.
+On the inhabited islands, the mosque forms the central place where Islam is practiced.
+Because Friday is the most important day for Muslims to attend the mosque, shops and offices in towns and villages close around 11 a.m., reopening at 1 or 2 p.m., and the sermon begins by 12:35 p.m.

 The prayer call is performed by the Mudhimu (Muezzin).
 Most shops and offices close for fifteen minutes after each call.
 During the ninth Muslim month of Ramadan, cafés and restaurants are closed during the day, and working hours are limited.